Luton London Amenities

 To experience the local area to the full, you may find this list of local attractions useful, available from Experience Bedfordshire.

-From castles, palaces and stately homes to gardens, caves and zoo, from design and transport museums to sports venues tours and theatre tours, you will enjoy a wide selection of places The London Pass gives you access to.
+From castles, palaces and stately homes to design and transport museums & sports venue tours, you can enjoy the wide selection of attractions The London Pass gives you access to.

-Skip the queue with the Fast Track Entry, look up what’s worth visiting in their 160+ pages guide, or incorporate tour travel into the pass and get unlimited travel on public transport.
+Skip the queue with the Fast Track Entry, look up what’s worth visiting in their 160+ pages guide, or incorporate your travel into the pass and get unlimited travel on public transport.

 There are over 20 exclusive offers available to The London Pass holders.
-Prices start at £49.00 for 1 Day Adult Pass, price valid as of January 2015.
+Check out their website for price information.

 Located in Wardown Park is the Luton Museum and Gallery which has exhibitions about local history, lace and hat making.
 There is also a gallery where works by local and national artists are displayed.
 Stockwood Park is home to the Craft Museum and Gardens.